kopaka1822/Falcor/README.md

 * getSoftParticleContrast: contrast function from soft particles
 * getBillboardVertexData: initializes the vertex data for impostors and normal particles
 * getSphericalBillboardVertexData: initializes the vertex data for spherical billboards
+* shadeBillboard: forward shades a billboard and uses ray traced shadows for the primary light.
+If a particle or spherical billboard is shaded, the shadow will be computed for different locations inside the sphere to create soft self shadowing
 * shade: forward shades a surface and uses ray traced shadows for the primary light.
-If a particle or spherical billboard is shaded, the shadow will be cumputed for different locations inside to create soft self shadowing
-* getDepthWeight: weight functin from weighted-blended OIT
+* getDepthWeight: weight function from weighted-blended OIT

 **RayDifferentials.slang**:
 * computeBillboardShadingData: computes the appropriate texture differentials dUVdx, dUVdy for normal and spherical billboards.